 Yes, these are different services, but they relate to one thing.
-This allows you to take on more income generating tasks, while not feeling all over the place.
+This allows you to take on more income-generating tasks, while not feeling all over the place.

-Step 2: Create a pricing structure
+Step 2: Determine your rate and pricing structure

-Firstly, you can bill VA tasks via:
+First, you can bill VA tasks a few ways:

-- Hourly prices
+- Hourly rates

 - Per-project amounts

 Establishing an hourly rate is the simplest way to start.
 You simply log your hours and multiply them by your hourly fee.
 Hourly rates are also the highest.
 As a result, when a client wants more of your service, they might look for project rates or a monthly retainer for a set number of hours.

 When billing for a project, you can charge prospective clients for projects as one lump sum, and base it off of how many hours you believe it would take.
 In this case, it’s common to charge 50% upfront and the remaining after the work is completed.